CrossFit’s many aspects are the best and worst thing about it.

 The textured leather is great for added grip quality, while the soft-leather is a great balance of strength and flexibility.
 This makes them a good mid-ground for anyone looking for a durable grip that doesn’t require too much breaking-in or adjustment.
 This product will be great right out of the box.

-The only problems that consistently occur with the WODfitters product is the fraying of the wrist strap itself.
+The only problem that consistently occurs with the WODfitters product is the fraying of the wrist strap itself.
 While the leather quality is great, the strap tends to be made of a low-quality synthetic weave, resulting in easy tears and fraying.
 This defeats the point of the whole product if it happens; you need an effective anchor point or the grip won’t have any use.

 These straps have even more concerns raised when you note the ligature marks they leave on the wrists.
 This is a bit severe for a product that s specifically designed to support the wrist and prevent damage to the wrists/hands.
 If you use these consistently you’re putting the tendons of the wrist at risk and you’re going to look like you’ve been held hostage for a month.